 YES: NAD has an excellent safety profile, even at high doses up to 1200 mg per day.
 Across all analyzed studies, no serious side effects were directly attributed to NAD supplementation.

 - Target population: studies have demonstrated the safety of NAD in healthy adults aged 35 to 60.
-If you are a regular athlete, you perfectly fit this category!
+If you are a regular athlete, you perfectly fit into this category!

 An important point to note: unlike other NAD+ precursors that can cause hot flashes or unpleasant redness, NAD is remarkably well tolerated.